johnwargo/eleventy-plugin-post-stats/readme.md

 };
 ```

-## Usage

-The plugin loops through all of your site's posts and builds the following collection:
+When the plugin executes during an Eleventy site build, loops through all of your site's posts and builds the following collection:

 ```json
 {